 A prop, car, location or element that is the featured item during shooting.
-For example, while shooting a toy commercial, many toys may be used throughout the day, but only one is the hero toy, or the one that is polished and perfect for filming purposes.
+For example, while shooting a toy commercial, many toys may be used throughout the day, but only one is the hero toy, or the one that is polished and perfect for video and film production purposes.

 The first draft of a script is always on white paper.
 As each revision is done prior to and during shooting, new script changes are added to the existing script in different colours each step along the way.
 By the time the script is in its final form it often has all of the colours of the rainbow.